What is a Long Term Loan?

 Long-term and short-term loans are used to cover different types of expenses.
 A short-term loan, as its name suggests, can quickly help you cover a sudden unexpected expense or decrease in income.
 It generally involves smaller amounts, has looser requirements, and will have higher interest rates.

-Long-term loans are more suitable for big ticket purchases that will last at least the entire life of the loan, such as a car, or boat.
+Long-term loans are more suitable for big-ticket purchases that will last at least the entire life of the loan, such as a car, or boat.
 There are exceptions to this rule, however, and you may consider a long-term loan to pay for an expensive surgery or wedding.
 To qualify for a long-term loan, you generally need better credit than a short term loan.
 Your monthly payments can be smaller, because you're paying back the amount over a longer period of time.
 If you qualify, a long-term loan often will be for a bigger amount and at a lower rate.

-If you want to take out a long-term personal loan, first take some time to really hammer out how much you need and how much you can afford, and then start shopping around for the best personal loan company with the most favorable rates for you.
+If you want to take out a long-term personal loan, first take some time to really hammer out how much you need and how much you can afford, and then start shopping around for the personal loan company with the most favorable rates for you.

 This is when you’ll also decide if you’d prefer a variable or fixed interest rate.
 A fixed interest rate locks in the monthly payment so you always know how much you owe, but with the variable rate you can possibly see your payments drop if interest rates go down.

-Now that you know the facts about taking a long-term personal loan from one of the top 5 online lenders, you can choose which one is best for your situation.
+Now that you know the facts about taking a long-term personal loan from one of the top 5 online lenders, you can choose which one is right for your situation.
 If you're still unsure about if you should take a personal loan, read our full guide to personal loans or read more about the top personal loan lenders on our in-depth reviews.